IQGeo/utils-project-template/deployment/README.md

 ### Platform image

-Authenticate with harbor so docker can download the Platform image(s)
+Authenticate with harbor so docker can download the IQGeo image(s)

 ```shell
 docker login harbor.delivery.iqgeo.cloud